 We administer educational scholarship funds from the Jewish Federation of Metropolitan Chicago to help Jewish college and graduate students offset some of their financial burden.
 Assistance is available for those with financial need who are pursuing careers in the helping professions.
-Scholarships range up to $8,000, and are renewable.
+Scholarships range up to $4,000 and are potentially renewable.

 You are eligible to apply if you:

 - Are Jewish

-- Were born and raised in Chicago metropolitan area*, including Lake County, Indiana; or one continuous year of full-time employment in the Chicago metro area prior to enrollment
+- Were born and raised in Chicago metropolitan area*, including Lake County, Indiana; or had one continuous year of full-time employment in the Chicago metro area prior to enrollment

-- Intend to remain in the Chicago metropolitan area after completing school
+- Intend to remain in or return to the Chicago metropolitan area after completing school

-- Are entering an accredited graduate program in a helping profession** on a full-time basis for the full 2021-2022 academic year or
+- Are entering an accredited graduate program in a helping profession** on a full-time basis for the fall 2023 through spring 2024 academic year or

-- Are entering your junior or senior year of an accredited bachelor’s degree program in a helping profession on a full-time basis for the full 2021-2022 academic year
+- Are entering your junior or senior year of an accredited bachelor’s degree program in a helping profession** on a full-time basis for the fall 2023 through spring 2024 academic year

 - Demonstrate financial need and career promise